TwinLizzie/Sylvie-2021/documentation/theory/suspension_disbelief.md

 The average interaction with a humanoid robot goes something like this:

 Robot Owner: Hello, Alex.
-How are you doing today?
+How are you doing today?</br>
 Robot: I'm doing fine.
-How are you?
+How are you?</br>
 Robot Owner: I'm doing really good today thanks.
-Alex, tell me what the weather is like.
+Alex, tell me what the weather is like.</br>
 Robot: It is currently: 15 degrees celcius.
-With a bit of drizzle easing out this evening.
+With a bit of drizzle easing out this evening.</br>
 Robot Owner: That is pretty cool.
-Do you know what the meaning of life is?
+Do you know what the meaning of life is?</br>
-Robot: 42
+Robot: 42</br>
-Robot Owner: Do you like Doritos?
+Robot Owner: Do you like Doritos?</br>
-Robot: What is a Doritos?
+Robot: What is a Doritos?</br>

 ### Every adult human being is the product of at least 18+ years of Experiences